KTH/tamarack/README.md

 ### In Docker

-Run tests inside the :whale: Docker container using `npm run unit-tests-in-docker`.
+Run tests inside the :whale: Docker container using `npm run test-unit-in-docker`.
 The script build the Docker container according to _Dockerfile_ and then mounts the `/tests` catalog into it, and runs `npm test` inside the container.
 No dependencies other then Docker needed.

 Run test directly `npm install` and then `npm test` in your development setup to run unit tests.